 Vitamin D and MS: Is there any connection?

-Very large doses of vitamin D over an extended period can result in toxicity.
-Signs and symptoms include nausea, vomiting, constipation, poor appetite, weakness and weight loss.
-In addition, vitamin D toxicity can lead to elevated levels of calcium in your blood, which can result in kidney stones.
+Very large doses of vitamin D over a long period can result in bad side effects.
+Symptoms include nausea, vomiting, constipation, poor appetite, weakness and weight loss.
+Very large doses of vitamin D also can lead to high levels of calcium in the blood, which can result in kidney stones.

 If you're considering vitamin D to reduce your risk of MS or to help manage MS, talk with your health care provider.
 Discuss what's safe and helpful for you.